 Buying solar panels for your home

-Solar panels are a viable renewable energy source that can reduce your electricity bills and household carbon emissions.
+A home solar system can reduce your electricity bills and household carbon emissions.

 The photo shows the sun streaming into a beautiful kitchen and living area space with modern fittings.